 This idea easily translates into the school structure.
 With Genius Hour, students are given time during their week to pursue a project that means something to them.
 Different schools have implemented this idea in different ways.

 Genius Hour programs could simply be an hour of time blocked out every week, occur a few times a week, or daily, before or after school.
 Some schools have been able to make time for this within the school day by using their activity period, or flex block.
 These are smaller blocks of time, usually around 30-45 minutes, that occur as part of a daily schedule, used for intervention, extra help, or enrichment activities.
 If your school uses a time period like this, or is considering creating one, it’s a perfect opportunity to create a Genius Hour program for your students!

 How have some schools been able to do this successfully?
 What projects have they done, and with what benefit?
-Sanborn Regional High School in NH, known for their competency-based school model, implemented a Genius Hour for the first time last year.
+Sanborn Regional High School in NH, known for their competency-based school model, had implemented a Genius Hour for the first time several years ago.
 What was their process?
 It involved a lot of planning, and flexibility to make adjustments throughout the year.
 Sanborn’s successful school culture is built strongly on PLCs (professional learning communities).
-Last summer, their Sophomore Team began to plan their Genius Hour, basing the framework of their program on the Launch Cycle by John Spencer and AJ Juliani.
+Their Sophomore Team began to plan their Genius Hour, basing the framework of their program on the Launch Cycle by John Spencer and AJ Juliani.

 Michelle Wheeler, leader of the team, explains how implementation went during their first year: